Relative Strength Index (RSI) Calculator

 RSI = 100 - (100 / (1 + RS))

-These formulas, developed by J. Welles Wilder Jr., provide a smoothed average of price changes over a specified lookback period.
+Welles Wilder Jr. in 1978, provide a smoothed measure of price momentum over the specified lookback period.

-Analyzing Stock Momentum: A Worked Example for RSI
+Analyzing Stock Momentum: A Worked Example

-Consider a trader analyzing a tech stock.
-Over the standard 14-period lookback, the stock had an average gain of $1.20 during its "up" periods and an average loss of $0.57 during its "down" periods.
-The trader wants to calculate the RSI.
+The stock had an average gain of $1.20 during up periods and an average loss of $0.57 during down periods.

-1. Input Average Gain: Enter 1.2 for "Average Gain (Up Periods) ($)".
+1. Input Average Gain: Enter 1.2 for "Average Gain (Up Periods)".

-2. Input Average Loss: Enter 0.57 for "Average Loss (Down Periods) ($)".
+2. Input Average Loss: Enter 0.57 for "Average Loss (Down Periods)".

 3. Input Lookback Periods: Enter 14 for "Lookback Periods".